 Unveiling Quantum Triumphs!
-Intel Sets New Standards in AI and Computing. - YaNoticias
+Intel Sets New Standards in AI and Computing. - YANoticias

 **Expanding AI Tools**

 To boost the AI landscape, Intel released RAG-FiT, an open-source framework aimed at enhancing large language models.
-This tool simplifies the integration of specialized knowledge into AI workflows, emphasizing Intel’s commitment to fostering innovation.
+This tool simplifies the integration of specialised knowledge into AI workflows, emphasising Intel’s commitment to fostering innovation.

 **With these groundbreaking developments, Intel is poised for an exciting future in technology.**